 Interstate 495 was the designation for the US 64 freeway between I-95 near Rocky Mount and I-440 in Raleigh approved by the FHWA in December 2013.
 For a view of the approved route, Check out this Map courtesy of NCDOT.1 In 2016, however, an expanded corridor using US 64 and US 17, from Raleigh to Norfolk, VA, was approved and given the designation, Interstate 87.
 The FHWA removed I-495 from its Interstate Log in February 2017, officially ending the route's existence.
-Signs for I-495 are still up as of late March 2017 but will be taken down when I-87 signs are put up along these routes.2
+AASHTO approved NCDOT's request to delete the I-495 and Future I-495 signed routes in May 2017.2 I-495 signs are still up as of June 2017 but will be taken down when I-87 signs are put up along these routes.3

 The interstate highway was signed as I-495 for four miles along the US

 64/US 264 "Knightdale Bypass" freeway from I-440 Exit 14 to I-540.
 For

 the remainder of the route proceeding east along US 64 to its

 interchange with I-95 west of Rocky Mount NCDOT placed Future 495

 signs along the roadway.4 Getting an interstate designation